gb8may/terraform_scripts/Jenkins/README.md

 ## Sample_Pipeline1
-Pipeline to deploy and destroy a webserver using Docker
+Pipeline to deploy and destroy a webserver using Docker.

 ## Sample_Pipeline2

+## Sample_Pipeline3
-Pipeline to deploy and destrtoy a webserver with data bank
+Pipeline to deploy and destrtoy a webserver using Docker (with MySql).